mneedes/wsbmc/README.md

 ## Prerequisitez

 - Python 3.10 or better (I refused to use python until they implemented a switch/case equivalent, and I waited a LONG time)
-- You need python's "requests" and "netifaces" so invoke the following if you don't have them:
+- You need python's "requests" and "netifaces" so try the following if you don't have them:
   ```
   pip3 install requests netifaces
   ```
-- For auto-discovery to work (OPTIONAL\*) you will need to allow UDP port 11430 broadcasts through your firewall.
+- For auto-discovery to work (OPTIONAL(\*)) you will need to allow UDP port 11430 broadcasts through your firewall.
     If auto-discovery isn't working, try the following:
   ```
   sudo ufw allow 11430/udp